Tyro

 What about using different types of camera?
 Due to outrageous prices in Australia, Leicas were out of the question.
 Rolleiflexes?
 No — I had been turned off TLRs a few years earlier by endless focus problems with a mis-calibrated Rolleiflex T. Minoltas?
 Canon Fs?
 Just as loud as the Nikons.
 So I kept struggling with Nikon Fs for a few years, and then in the early 1990s gave up.

-Of course what I should have done was trade-in my gear, buy a second-hand "beater" rangefinder, and then try something different.
+What I should have done was trade-in my gear, buy a second-hand "beater" rangefinder, and then try something different.
 Well it took a while (and a cancer scare), but I finally got around to doing it in 1999.

-Only 37 images?
+Only 30–something images?

-For now, yes.
+Yes.
 A few more portraits might be added later, but as noted earlier, this material has only been provided to act as a point of reference for more recent work.